-For advice on how to apply, visit www.gov.uk/student-finance
+For advice on how to apply for a tuition fee loan, visit www.gov.uk/student-finance

 Financial support may also be available to help you fund your living costs.
-This is means tested and depends on each individual’s circumstances.
+This is dependent on each individual’s circumstances.
 You may have to disclose information about your household income.
-You must be a full time UK student (EU students cannot apply).
-For advice on eligibility and applying, visit www.gov.uk/student-finance/loans-and-grants
+You must be a full time UK student (EU students can only apply if they have lived in the UK for 5 years).
+For advice on eligibility and applying, visit www.gov.uk/student-finance

-Tax free bursaries of up to £30,000* are available for trainees on eligible postgraduate teacher training courses in England.
+Tax free bursaries of up to £24,000 are available for trainees on eligible postgraduate teacher training courses in England.
 Bursary amounts will vary depending on teacher training subject and degree class or highest relevant academic qualification.
-Larger financial incentives are offered to trainees with 2:1 and first class degrees.
-Please visit https://getintoteaching.education.gov.uk/bursaries-and-funding for further information.
+Please visit here for further information.